philterd/philter/docs/docs/redaction/redacting_datasets.md

 ## Important Security Considerations

 *   **Principle of Least Privilege**: Always scope your IAM policies to the specific buckets and folders required.
 Avoid using `*` for resources whenever possible.
 *   **Encryption**: Ensure that both your source and destination buckets have server-side encryption enabled.
-Philterd Data Services is fully compatible with S3-managed encryption (SSE-S3).
+Philter is fully compatible with S3-managed encryption (SSE-S3).
 *   **Audit Trails**: Use AWS CloudTrail to monitor when and how the Philterd IAM role accesses your data, providing an extra layer of visibility and compliance.